A Dipolar Chiral Spin Liquid on the Breathed Kagome Lattice

-One way of removing some of the sector ambiguity is by considering the entanglement spectrum of the system.
+\emph{Determining the nature of the chiral edge theory}--- One way of removing some of the sector ambiguity is by considering the entanglement spectrum of the system.
 Besides providing a direct identification of the ground state sector, it captures the spectrum of the edge mode~\cite{Kitaev_2006, LiHaldane2008,qi_general_2012}.
-This enables us to utilize our iMPS to directly characterize the edge theory that would occur in a finite sized boundary and extract the features of a \emph{gapless} edge spectrum from a \emph{gapped} bulk wavefunction.
+This enables us to utilize our iMPS to directly characterize the edge theory that would occur in a finite-sized boundary and extract the features of a \emph{gapless} edge spectrum from a \emph{gapped} bulk wavefunction.

 More specifically, it has been noted that the low-lying spectrum of the entanglement Hamiltonian $H_{\text{ent}}$ (defined in terms of the half-system reduced density matrix $\rho_A = \text{Tr}_{\bar{A}} \ketbra{\psi}{\psi} = e^{-H_{\text{ent}}}$) is proportional to the low-lying spectrum of the edge theory~\cite{qi_general_2012}.
 While in general hard to compute, the iMPS representation of the wavefunction enables us to calculate the spectrum~\cite{zaletel_topological_2013, cincio:2013}.